News|Articles|September 25, 2025

-Fact checked by Alex Biese
+Fact checked by: Alex Biese

 The FDA has approved imlunestrant for the treatment of patients with ESR1-mutated ER+, HER2- metastatic breast cancer.

-The FDA granted approval to imlunestrant (Inluriyo) for use in adult patients with estrogen receptor (ER)-positive, HER2-negative advanced or metastatic breast cancer with ESR1 mutations whose disease progressed following 1 or more lines of endocrine therapy, according to a news release from Eli Lilly and Company, the developer of imlunestrant.1
+The FDA has granted approval to imlunestrant (Inluriyo) for use in adult patients with estrogen receptor (ER)-positive, HER2-negative advanced or metastatic breast cancer with ESR1 mutations whose disease progressed following one or more lines of endocrine therapy, according to a news release from Eli Lilly and Company, the developer of imlunestrant.1

-• as a frontline therapy for metastatic disease after recurrence on adjuvant aromatase inhibitor with or without CDK4/6 inhibitor (21%)
+• As a frontline therapy for metastatic disease after recurrence on adjuvant aromatase inhibitor with or without CDK4/6 inhibitor (21%)

-• or, as a second-line treatment for metastatic disease after progression on an aromatase inhibitor with or without previous treatment with a CDK4/6 inhibitor (79%).
+• Or as a second-line treatment for metastatic disease after progression on an aromatase inhibitor with or without previous treatment with a CDK4/6 inhibitor (79%).

 What Should Nurses Know About Imlunestrant?

 Changes to complete blood counts were commonly reported in patients taking imlunestrant.
-The most frequently observed adverse effects (AEs) in those receiving imlunestrant, occurring in at least 10% of patients, included decreased hemoglobin (30%), musculoskeletal pain (30%), hypocalcemia (26%), neutropenia (26%), elevated AST (25%), fatigue (23%), diarrhea (22%), elevated ALT (21%), hypertriglyceridemia (21%), nausea (17%), thrombocytopenia (16%), constipation (10%), elevated cholesterol (10%), and abdominal pain (10%).
+The most frequently observed adverse effects (AEs) in those receiving imlunestrant, occurring in at least 10% of patients, included decreased hemoglobin (30%), musculoskeletal pain (30%), hypocalcemia (26%), neutropenia (26%), elevated aspartate aminotransferase (25%), fatigue (23%), diarrhea (22%), elevated alanine transaminase (21%), hypertriglyceridemia (21%), nausea (17%), thrombocytopenia (16%), constipation (10%), elevated cholesterol (10%), and abdominal pain (10%).

 Serious AEs were reported in 10% of patients.
 The only serious AE reported in more than 1% of patients was pleural effusion (1.2%).

 Fatal AEs occurred in 1.8% of patients; causes included cardiac arrest, acute myocardial infarction, right ventricular failure, hypovolemic shock, and upper gastrointestinal hemorrhage.
-Each fatal AE occurred in .3% of patients.
+Each fatal AE occurred in 0.3% of patients.

 Because imlunestrant is a CYP3A substrate, concomitant use of imlunestrant with a strong CYP3A inhibitor should be avoided when possible.
 In cases where this is not possible, the dose of imlunestrant should be reduced.
 Patients with moderate or severe hepatic impairment should also receive decreased doses.

-The label for imlunestrant includes warnings that patients should not breastfeed when receiving imlunestrant and that embryo-fetal toxicitity is also possible during treatment.
+The label for imlunestrant includes warnings that patients should not breastfeed when receiving imlunestrant and that embryo-fetal toxicity is also possible during treatment.
 Contraception should be used during treatment and for 1 week after the last dose of imlunestrant.

 What’s Next for Imlunestrant?